biodiversity-cz/ELN-examples/README.md

 ## Kadi4Mat
 Instance exposed on port 8002.

 Settings prepared for location https://localhost:8002 ("run and use on my laptop").
 Not tested yet, but probably needs accommodate for specific IP the users will access to ("run on remote server").
-If it's proven, edit listed locations before you start or cleanup first (```docker compose down -v```):
+If it's proven, edit listed locations before you start or after cleanup (```docker compose down -v```):
 * Kadi4Mat/Dockerfile:12
 * Kadi4Mat/kadi.conf:2,4,8
 * Kadi4Mat/kadi.py:8